 Softer Risotto: This cooking time will produce al-dente risotto.
 If you prefer softer risotto, add an extra minute or two on the cooking time.

-- Peel Prawns: While the risotto is pressure cooking, peel the tiger prawns.
+Peel Shrimps: While the risotto is pressure cooking, peel the shrimps.

-- Reduce the Risotto: Your pressure cooked risotto should look runny.
+Reduce Risotto: Your pressure cooked risotto should look runny.
 Stir to combine with a silicone spatula to form a creamy and smooth consistency.
 If it is too runny, stir and cook for a few minutes longer over medium heat (Instant Pot: Press Sauté button).
-Add in 20g Parmesan cheese and thinly sliced green onions.
+Add in 0.7oz (20g) Parmesan cheese and thinly sliced green onions.
 Mix well.
 Taste and season with kosher salt and black pepper.

-Serve: Place cooked tiger prawns on top and serve immediately with more parmesan cheese 🙂
+Serve: Place cooked shrimps on top and serve immediately with more Parmesan cheese 🙂

 See above cooking tips.*Rate the Recipe: If you've tried the recipe, don't forget to Rate the Recipe in the Comments Section.
 Thank you!

 Keyword: instant pot risotto, instant pot shrimp risotto, pressure cooker risotto, pressure cooker shrimp risotto, shrimp risotto